nandhini-mca23/map-route-animation/README.md

 # map-route-animation

-• Create a Mapbox account and get the access token

-• Add the access token to the mapboxgl instance defined in the mapanimation.js

-• Create a marker and add it to the map using the mapboxgl pre-built functions.

-• The function move() is called when the button "Show stops between MIT and Harvard" is selected.
-This is how you can start the marker animation.

-• If your code works, you should be able to see a marker moving from one bus stop to the next on the map.
+Description:

+This HTML document displays a map using Mapbox and a button to animate a marker's movement along predefined bus stops between Gandhipuram and Sulur.

+How to run the code:

+step1:Save the HTML file with .html extension.

+step2:Click the "Go Live" button.A new browser window will open, displaying map moving from one place to another place.

+Future Enhancement:

+1)Display real-time bus location data on the map for a more practical application.

+2)Add interactive features like bus stop information on click or route selection options.